AnthonyPuggs/CardKrueger1994Replication/README.md

 Now for the visual representation of the DiD model:
 ![image](https://github.com/AnthonyPuggs/CardKrueger1994Replication/assets/61487785/85ae7a63-1f57-4c95-b0d7-a8109496c872)

 As shown, it works according to how I explained it earlier.
 The counterfactual represents our parallel trend assumption, assuming that where it not for the minimum wage increase (intervention) the treatment group (NJ) would have continued trending downwards like the control group (PA).
+It’s important to recognise that the graph is just for visual representation reasons.
+The authors of the paper (nor am I) aren’t claiming that the increase in minimum wage increased employment.
+Rather that they found no statistically significant effects on employment from the increase in minimum wage, contrary to economic theory claiming it would decrease employment.

 Now, we can instead estimate this using regression analysis which is more accurate than just using sample means.
 We will start simply without any controls, the model is: